 Then, try to stay inside the timeline.
 If needed, adjust for the next tasks.

-ClockDiary is a great tool for timeboxing, allowing you to manage and track your tasks within certain time intervals.
+Clockdiary is a great tool for timeboxing, allowing you to manage and track your tasks within certain time intervals.
 Moreover, you can schedule timeboxes, observe productivity, and manage timeframes.
-In addition, you can work your way toward attaining your objectives with ClockDiary—making it a perfect tool to manage daily work and long-term projects.
+In addition, you can work your way toward attaining your objectives with Clockdiary—making it a perfect tool to manage daily work and long-term projects.